Dialysis Technician

 $2,055 (tuition – $1,875, books/uniform – $105, registration fee – $75)

-This course is offered to participants as continuing education or professional development in order to enhance existing employment in the medical field.
+Additionally, this course is available as a continuing education or professional development opportunity for individuals looking to enhance their current roles in the medical field.

-In addition, a prospective candidate must have a graduation certificate of completion either the Patient Care Technician (PCT) program (Phlebotomy and EKG) or Medical Assistant program or Nurse Aide/Assistant (CNA) program or any similar medical training or education.
+Additionally, applicants must have completed a graduation certificate from a recognized program, such as the Patient Care Technician (PCT) program (with Phlebotomy and EKG), Medical Assistant (MA) program, Nurse Aide/Assistant (CNA) program, or another comparable medical training or education.

 On a daily basis, a dialysis technician might perform the following duties:

-• Offer support to patients before, during, and after the procedure
+• Provide emotional and physical support before, during, and after the procedure

 After completion of the DT program from a vocational accredited school, a certification can be obtained at the state and national level.
 To receive national certification, dialysis technicians can go through one of several organizations such as the Nephrology Nursing Certification Commission (NNCC) or the Board of Nephrology Examiners Nursing and Technology (BONENT).
 National licensing requires that candidates work in the field for at least 1 year then pass an exam.